domavoy/otus-arch/lesson2/tasks.md

 + save and return status for sms/email
 + research: pojo with json generation

+- docs
+- docker
+- research: remove embedded amq from central and start it on docker-compose(+hawtio)

 - listeners - unit tests with local amq
-- research: remove embedded amq from central and start it on docker-compose(+hawtio)
+- docker with maven as kkm
 - clean pom.xml - minimal rest

-- docs
-- docker

 ### Formats